 We hope you will take full advantage of the Intrepid USA team’s knowledge and skills.
 We are here to serve and help you and your family.

-If you have any questions that we have not covered here, please feel free to reach out to your local Intrepid USA Healthcare office for more information.
+If you have any questions about at-home healthcare services that we have not covered here, please feel free to reach out to your local Intrepid USA Healthcare office for more information.

 Family Heritage & Life Story Transitions Programs

 Personal care (sometimes called “home care,” “assistive care,” “in-home care,” or “private duty care”) refers to non-medical services provided to individuals who need help with day-to-day tasks, such as:

 - Hands-on care (bathing, dressing, toileting, feeding, transferring, grooming)

 After an initial assessment over the phone, a member of our Care Team will schedule a visit with you and any family members to learn more about your needs(s).

 Based on the in-person visit, our Care Team will develop a customized care plan for you.

 Yes.
 Personal care services are available 24 hours, 7 days a week, and 365 days a year.

 Personal care is just that – personalized!
 When your needs change, so does your care plan.
 We are prepared to accommodate that by increasing or decreasing the number of services and the frequency or duration of visits.

 Medicare will only pay for medically necessary care.
 This means that personal care services are typically not covered by Medicare.